valITino/SOC-9000/README.md

 ### One‑click installation (end‑user path)

 For a frictionless setup, download a release from GitHub (look for `SOC-9000-installer.exe`) or run the standalone installer script provided in this repo.
-This will clone the repo into a separate directory (default `E:\SOC-9000-Pre-Install`), download the required ISO images, update the configuration paths and launch the entire bring‑up:
+By default, the installer clones the repo into `E:\SOC-9000` and stores ISO downloads and build files in `E:\SOC-9000-Pre-Install`.
+It then updates configuration paths and launches the entire bring‑up:

 ```powershell
 # from within the cloned repo, build the installer executable